asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 ### Reduce Cross-Team Dependencies

 One of the biggest issues that negatively affects team performance is cross-team dependencies and handoffs.
 Teams often end up getting blocked and must start something else, increasing work in progress (WIP) and building inventory.
-It's important to reduce these cross-team dependencies in both the scope of work (i.e., don't split features / projects across teams) and the areas of the application.
+It's important to reduce these cross-team dependencies in both the scope of work (i.e., don't split features or projects across teams) and the areas of the application.
 There is a huge cost to the overhead in communication and churn when multiple teams are changing the same areas of the code.

-One recent example I have seen: teams separated by several timezones needed to modify the same exact object.
+I recently experienced teams separated by several timezones who needed to modify the same exact object.
 One team would end of their day ready to refactor an object in the morning only to come to work and find it was completely rewritten and moved somewhere else overnight by a team working on the opposite side of the globe.
+This type of churn decreases team effectiveness and slows teams down given the amount of communication and delay required to accomplish any work.

 #### Vertical Slicing Features